 BS in Clinical Research

 MS in Clinical Research and Product Development

 Over 2,500 undergraduate and nearly 600 graduate students are enrolled in programs within the SON.
-Currently, the SON has 80 full-time faculty.
-The SON’s online bachelor’s degree in nursing program is ranked 7th among 2019’s “Best Online BSN Degrees” by US News and World Report.
+The SON has over 80 full-time faculty and employs over 60 part-time faculty per semester.